Llanllyfni

-The river Afon Llyfni (sometimes spelt Afon Llyfnwy) runs through the village.
+The river Llyfni (Afon Llyfnwy in Welsh) runs through the village.
 Llanllyfni existed before the slate quarries opened but grew bigger and bigger during the slate quarrying period.
 In the 2001 census, there were about 650 people living in the village of Llanllyfni.

-Llanllyfni is seven miles away from the well-known town of Caernarfon.
+Llanllyfni is seven miles away from Caernarfon.
 Nearby is the Nantlle Ridge range of mountains including Craig Cwm Silyn at 734 metres (2,408 feet).

 Amenities and buildings of note

 Eglwys Sant Rhedyw (the parish church) has existed since as early as the 4th century.
-Here, a service is held every year on Christmas Day at 7a.m., this is a tradition that has been ongoing for hundreds of years.
-In Welsh, the service is called 'Plygain'.
-There are two other places of worship in the village: Capel Ebeneser, Felingerrig - (Baptist Chapel) and Capel Moriah (Salem) - (Methodist Chapel).
-The original Capel Salem chapel was closed in the early 20th century, and replaced by a smaller chapel; named Capel Moriah chapel.
-The larger Capel Salem chapel was eventually demolished - except for the Sunday School building.
-To avoid confusion, the new Capel Moriah was casually called Capel Salem by the villagers (after the old larger chapel).
-As of today, only Capel Ebeneser and Eglwys Sant Rhedyw are still open; Capel Moriah/Salem has closed.
+A traditional 'Plygain' (Welsh language) service is held every year on Christmas Day at 7 a.m.
+There are two other places of worship in the village: Capel Ebeneser, Felingerrig (Baptist) and Capel Moriah (formerly Salem) (Methodist).
+The original Capel Salem chapel was closed in the early 20th century, and replaced by the smaller Capel Moriah The larger Capel Salem was eventually demolished, except for the Sunday School building.
+To avoid confusion, the new Capel Moriah continued to be informally known as Capel Salem by the villagers.
+Only Capel Ebeneser and Eglwys Sant Rhedyw are still open; Capel Moriah/Salem has closed.

 There are five cemeteries in Llanllyfni: Mynwent Eglwys Sant Rhedyw (the oldest), Mynwent Capel Ebeneser - Felingerrig, Mynwent Capel Salem, Mynwent Bara Caws (dating back to the early 18th century) and Mynwent Gorffwysfa (the newest).

-Llanllyfni once had five public houses.
-At least two of them can be seen today though they have been turned into private dwellings.
-The King's Head was one of them.
-The last surviving pub, the Quarryman's Arms, closed due to a fire and has since been demolished.
+Llanllyfni once had at least five public houses, two of which can be seen today though they have been turned into private dwellings.
+The King's Head was one of these.
+The last surviving pub, the Quarryman's Arms, closed after a fire and has since been demolished.
 It was immortalised in the popular song "Quarry (Man's Arms)" by singer Bryn Fôn.

 There is one school in the village, Ysgol Gynradd Llanllyfni, a primary school.
 For secondary school, children have to travel less than a mile to Ysgol Dyffryn Nantlle in Penygroes.
 World-famous Opera singer Bryn Terfel attended Ysgol Gynradd Llanllyfni.

 A fair has been held in Llanllyfni on 6 July, St Rhedyw's Day, for at least 200 years and it is a tradition that still exists today.

 The Neuadd Goffa (Memorial Hall) is the centre of village life with numerous events being held there throughout the year.

 Llanllyfni is a proudly strong Welsh-speaking community.
 The Welsh language is central to village activities and events.